Alzomra/LeftHook/README.md

 "REPO_URL"      : The github repository URL.
 "directory"     : Directory where Lefthook will clone or expect to find the repository.
 "scriptPath"    : The script that will be executed on webhook trigger.
-"webhookSecret" : Webhook secret if configured in the webhook config.
+"webhookSecret" : Webhook secret configured in the webhook config.
 ```

 ## Start lefthook